vatpac-technology/sops/docs/aerodromes/classc/Townsville.md

   <figcaption>HLS in TL ADC Airspace</figcaption>
 </figure>

+These pads sit outside the manoeuvring area, so no takeoff or landing clearances should be issued.
+Instead, helicopters should be instructed to report airborne or report on the ground.

 ### Operating Areas
 There are multiple defined operating areas within the TL MIL CTR to facilitate helicopter operations.